AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 More about versions [here](https://docs.aztec.network/developers/versions-updating).

-Inside the Crowdfunding contract definition, use the dependency that defines the address type `AztecAddress`
+Inside the Crowdfunding contract definition, use the dependency that defines the address type `AztecAddress` (same syntax as Rust)

 ```rust
 use dep::aztec::protocol_types::address::AztecAddress;
 ```

 The `aztec::protocol_types` can be browsed [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-protocol-circuits/crates/types/src).
+And like rust dependencies, the relative path inside the dependency corresponds to `address::AztecAddress`.

 #### Storage